-FAU_STG.4.1 The TSF shall overwrite the oldest stored audit records if the audit trail is full.
+FAU_STG.4.1 The TSF shall overwrite the oldest stored audit records and take no other actions if the audit trail is full.

 FDP_ACC.2 Complete access control

 FDP_ACC.2.1 The TSF shall enforce the access control SFP on the subjects [defined logical partitions and the System Administrator] and objects [physical CPs, physical storage, CHIPDs/Control Units/Devices, global performance data,] and all operations among subjects and objects covered by the SFP.